akshatasProjects/JS-Algo-freeCodeCamp/JS-DateFormatter/Algo-Notes.md

 - dateOptionsSelectElement.value as a switch expression.

+14. Add a switch case statements so that it can reflect what user choses from the dropdown, When the user chooses the Year, Month, Day option from the dropdown, the date format should reflect this choice. add a case clause in the switch statement that checks for a match against the expression expr, followed by code to run if there's a match.

+15. To format the date into yyyy-mm-dd, you will need to use the split, reverse, and join methods.

+16. Add another case with the value "mm-dd-yyyy-h-mm".
+Inside that case, set the text content of currentDateParagraph to empty template literals.

+17. Inside the case for mm-dd-yyyy-h-mm, use string interpolation to assign the formatted date from above to the textContent property of currentDateParagraph.
+Make sure to use the month, day, year, hours, and minutes variables in your answer.

 ## Notes:

 1. A constructor is like a regular function, but starts with a capital letter, and is initialized with the new operator.